-Slalom has a simple direct start command; "Ready" followed a few seconds later by "Go".
-Once the command is given, the competitor has within about 10 seconds to advance through the wand and proceed on course.
+Slalom has a simple direct start command; "Ready," followed a few seconds later by "Go."
+Once the command is given, the competitor has about 10 seconds to advance through the wand and proceed on course.
 Failure to start within about the 10 seconds will result in disqualification.

-In Giant Slalom, Downhill and Super G, the Starter begins the start sequence with a warning, "Ten seconds!"
-After a 5-second pause, the Starter counts down: "Five, Four, Three, Two, One, GO".
-If the competitor does not leave the start, the Starter continues the count: "One, Two, Three, Four, Five".
+In Giant Slalom, Downhill, and Super G, the Starter begins the start sequence with a warning, "Ten seconds!"
+After a 5-second pause, the Starter counts down, "Five, Four, Three, Two, One, GO."
+If the competitor does not leave the start, the Starter continues the count: "One, Two, Three, Four, Five."

-The competitor must start within the ten-second window created by five seconds before and 5 seconds after "GO".
+The competitor must start within the ten-second window created by 5 seconds before and 5 seconds after "GO."
 Failure to start within the 10-second start-command window must be documented on the Start Referee's Recording Form.
 When confirmed by timekeeping records, it will result in disqualification.

-As an advisor to the Jury, the Start Referee may excuse such a delay if, in his opinion, the delay was due to force majeure; however, illness or equipment malfunction does not constitute force majeure.
+A competitor who is late appearing at the start or is not ready to start when called, will be sanctioned; sanction may, but does not require disqualification.
+As an advisor to the Jury, the Start Referee may excuse such a delay if, in the Start Referee's opinion, the delay was due to force majeure; however, illness or equipment malfunction does not constitute force majeure.
 In cases of doubt, or when the Jury cannot meet with the competitor and arrive at a final decision, the Jury may allow the start provisionally.
 The Start Referee informs the Jury when (after what start number) the delayed competitor will be starting.
 The last possible place for an insertion is before the last actually starting competitor as noted on the published Start List.